 Ans.
-Yes, refund can be withheld in the following circumstances:
+Yes, the proper officer can withhold refund of accumulated ITC under Section 54(3) in the following circumstances:

 - i.
 If the person has failed to furnish any return till he files such return; - ii.
 If the registered taxable person is required to pay any tax, interest or penalty which has not been stayed by the appellate authority/Tribunal/ court, till he pays such tax interest or penalty;